The Killing Fog

 The Wall Street Journal bestselling author of the Kingfountain series conjures an epic, adventurous world of ancient myth and magic as a young woman’s battle with infinite evil begins.

 Survivor of a combat school, the orphaned Bingmei belongs to a band of mercenaries employed by a local ruler.
-Now the nobleman, and collector of rare artifacts, has entrusted Bingmei and the skilled team with a treacherous assignment: … Continue reading
+Now the nobleman, and collector of rare artifacts, has entrusted Bingmei and the skilled team with … Continue reading

 The Vine Witch